Alex-Carney/EP_TPD_Unification/README.md

 # EP-TPD Unification Project

 This repository contains the code to analyze experimental data and generate figures for the EP-TPD Unification research paper.
-The project processes raw experimental data from cavity-magnon systems, performs data analysis to identify exceptional points (EPs) and transmission peak degeneracies (TPDs), and generates publication-quality figures.
+The project processes raw experimental data from the cavity-magnon system, performs data analysis to identify exceptional points (EPs) and transmission peak degeneracies (TPDs), and generates publication-quality figures.

 ## Installation